dataeducator/healthy_heart/README.md

 4. __Create New API Token:__
   - Click on the __`Create New API Token`__ button.
 This will trigger the download of a file named `kaggle.json`.
 5. __Move API Token to Google Drive(We will be using Google Colab)__
  - We will be using Gogle Colab.
-Please upload the `kaggle.json` file to a folder called kaggle your Gogle Drive.
+Please upload the `kaggle.json` file to a folder called Kaggle in your Google Drive.
 This will allow you to access the Kaggle API from your Colab notebooks.

 # Data Preparation
 #### __Display basic statistics__

 First, we will instantiate the `ExploreData` class and pass the cleaned dataset `cleaned_data` as a parameter to initialize the class.
-Next we will use the `examine_structure()` method to gather initial insights into the datasets structure, including basic statistics, data shape, datatypess and any missing values.
+Next, we will use the `examine_structure()` method to gather initial insights into the dataset's structure, including basic statistics, data shape, datatypes, and missing values.
 ![DataPreparation 1](https://github.com/dataeducator/capstone/assets/107881738/3f49a78a-326e-459b-9967-7ad42aabb514)

 ![DataPreparation2](https://github.com/dataeducator/capstone/assets/107881738/bd11ce1a-75ff-4337-ad6a-b2bc304f10f4)